Swimfin: Attachment

+Fin retainers

 A full-foot swimming fin is designed to be secured on the foot by the elasticity of the fin's heelpiece.
 If this fin has a slightly oversized foot pocket, it may fall off when the user is swimming in choppy waters, but a pair of fin grips can help avert this mishap.
-Fixe-palmes, fin retainers, or fin grips, were invented and patented in 1959 by the French diving equipment company Beuchat in Marseilles.
+Fixe-palmes, fin retainers, or fin grips, were invented and patented in 1959 by the French diving equipment company Beuchat in Marseille.
 Widely copied during the 1970s, they are simple flat rings with three loops or straps made from thin high stretch rubber.
 These Y-shaped anchor straps are worn over the arch, the heel and the instep of each foot in order to secure strapless shoe-fitting (full foot) swim fins (see Figure 3).
 Although they are not designed to hold open-heel and strap models on, some swimmers and divers use them for this purpose.
 One loop is pulled over the foot above the ankle and the swim fin fitted to the foot.
 The second loop is pulled under the heel of the fin, leaving the remaining loop at the back of the heel.
 This procedure is illustrated in Figures 4–7.